NicholasPerell/Artemis/README.md

 # ARTEMIS

 *Artemis* is an ongoing narrative programming project by [Nicholas Perell](https://nicholasperell.com/).
-With the narrative programming done for *[Project Nautilus](https://store.steampowered.com/app/1953870/Project_Nautilus/)*'s narrative system as a basis, the hope is to expand the code to work for anyone's means for delivery (not just emails and subtitled voicelines in *PN*).

-As opposed to gems for giving writer the ability to deliver narrative directly, like *Ink* and *Yarnspinner*, Artemus is about the logic that decides what should be deliveried to ensure the narrative beats feel reactive, appropriate, and timely.
+For games where the order of who you talk to or what you do is variable, Artemis accesses rules and world state data to give the most appropriate and important delivery.
+It’s not about the means of delivery, like *Ink* or *Yarn Spinner*, but instead about deciding what should be delivered to ensure the narrative beats feel reactive, appropriate, and timely.

 ## Inspirations

 As discussed in [this mircotalk @ The Loaf](https://www.youtube.com/watch?v=iQEwtDx63fw), _Project Nautilus_ took heavy inspiration from _Hades_'s priority queues[^1] and _Firewatch_'s Delilah brain[^2].
-However, not every game has nearly as much written content as _Hades_; _Project Nautilus_ used a priority *stack* for there to be recency bias (which *Artemis* allows you to choose between), and *Artemis* will also take inspiration from _Left 4 Dead 2_'s Dynamic Dialog[^3].
+However, not every game has nearly as much written content as _Hades_; _Project Nautilus_ used a priority *stack* for there to be a recency bias (which *Artemis* allows you to choose), and *Artemis* also takes inspiration from _Left 4 Dead 2_'s Dynamic Dialog[^3].

 ## What's Currently Here